huleg/mSD-Shield/src/docu.md

     MOSI  51   ->   11
     MISO  50   ->   12

 Or if you dont want to make any pin changes, but use the mSD-Shield on the Mega, then Software-SPI has to be enabled in the Arduino libs.
-Uncomment the following lines:
+Uncomment the following lines for this:

     libraries/ADS7846/ADS7846.cpp:40 (#define SOFTWARE_SPI)
     libraries/MIO283QT2/MIO283QT2.cpp:28 (#define SOFTWARE_SPI)